 You have to renew in person at an MVD exam station.
 Make sure to bring your license, proof of identity, and any proof of name changes if applicable.
 You’ll also need to bring the $41.72 fee.

-Need to take a test for your Montana License?
+Need to take a test for getting your Montana driver’s license?
 Check out our Summarized Montana Drivers Manual and practice tests.
 We help our users pass their exams on the first try!